Why is this medication prescribed?

 Olodaterol inhalation may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-- fever, cough, runny nose, or other signs of infection
+- fever, cough, runny nose

 - joint pain